Why is this important?

 - enhancing the supervision of offenders managed by Community Corrections to ensure offenders are receiving the right intervention

-- increasing access to Corrective Services behaviour change programs to reduce the risk of future abusive behaviour
+- increasing access to behaviour change programs in both the custodial and community settings to reduce the risk of future abusive behaviour

 - strengthening police capacity to identify and target serious repeat offenders